NBFJA Awards over $450,000* to Black Farms and Land Collectives Through its Resource Commons Initiative

 el-Hajj Malik el-Shabazz

-(ATLANTA, GA) On this day, commemorating the 98th birthday of el-Hajj Malik el-Shabazz, also known as Malcolm X, we are pleased to share the announcement of the National Black Food & Justice Alliance’s Resource Commons and its pilot funding program awarding over $750,000 to eight Black-led farms and land collectives based around the continental US.
+(ATLANTA, GA) On this day, commemorating the 98th birthday of el-Hajj Malik el-Shabazz, also known as Malcolm X, we are pleased to share the announcement of the National Black Food & Justice Alliance’s Resource Commons and its pilot funding program awarding over $450,000 to seven Black-led farms and land collectives based around the continental US.
 We recognize the irrefutable connection between land and self-determination, a cause so many of our beloved ancestors struggled and died for, and see this initiative as a means for supporting the creation of sustainable and nourishing foodways for Black and marginalized people around this country.

 In the Fall of 2022, NBFJA member organizations were invited to submit letters of intent to the Resource Commons’ pilot program.
 Out of 15 submissions, eight were selected to submit proposals and received investment recommendations by an appointed member-led body, the Resource Commons Council.
 The recipients of the pilot funding are Siyanda Land Collective (Lisman, AL), Sankara Farm (Kansas City, MO), Nature’s Garden for Victory & Peace (Tuskegee, AL), iLOGIC at Solomon’s Garden (Greene County, AL), Fresh Future Farm (North Charleston and rural SC), Foxfire Ranch (Waterford, MS), Fountain Heights Farms (Birmingham, AL), and Black Dirt Farm Collective (Prince George’s County, MD).
 The various ways in which the funding will be used include purchasing or refinancing land, building infrastructure, making equipment advancements, and strategic development.